 In addition to following APA style, manuscripts should generally conform to the following guidelines:

 Everything (title, abstract, text, references, endnotes, block quotations, etc.) should be double-spaced.
+Paragraphs must be indented.
 All in-text citations should be included in the reference list; all references should have in-text citations.
 Endnotes should be used instead of footnotes.
 Written signed permission for any copyrighted material incorporated into the manuscript should be obtained where necessary and should accompany the final manuscript.

 Organization & Environment conducts blinded peer-review.
 It is VERY IMPORTANT to keep in mind that when uploading your manuscript you will need to upload a manuscript file with no identifying author information (designate as Main Document) and a separate title page (designate as Title Page) with author details.